tbreeze-zengenti/react-starter/README.md

 ## 📏 Units

-We use `rem` to define our the majority of our units - do this end the project has a rem-reset so that `1rem = 10px`.
+We use `rem` to define our the majority of our units.

 It's recommended to use rems for the majority of your units but do not rely on them in every use case.
 Pixels & em's have their place.
 For example: